gia-uh/argo/README.md

 - Add tool definition via YAML and REST endpoints.
 - Add support for skill composition.
 - Add support for multi-agent collaboration and delegation.

+### 0.1.7

+- Support for decision prompts in YAML mode.
+- Example for `decide` instruction.

 ### 0.1.6